allthingsclowd/web_page_counter/readme.md

 * Update NGINX Consul-template to receive updates
 * Update Travis to new requirements
 * Repeat all of the above with a 2nd instance of the goapp server
+* Sign up for Datadog trial account using a gmail alias e.g. <bob@gmail.com> becomes <bob+datadogtrial@gmail.com>
+* Install DDog Agent on the Macbook and test using Guages & Counters
+* Update application to submit datadog pagecount counter once redis has been successfully updated
+* Add datadog guage that reports on the number of available goapp services
+* Remove redis02 and vault servers - not required yet!
+* Create another Datadog Test Account for the 5 servers
+* Install datadog agent on all servers
+* Update consul-template nginx routine to include goapp service guage routine